 The Town, in conjunction with seven counties and nineteen municipalities, established the Region D Council of Governments (Council).
 The participating governments established the Council to coordinate various funding received from federal and State agencies.
-Each participating government appoints one member to the Council's governing board and this governing board selects the management and determines the budget and financing requirements of the Council.
-The Town paid no membership fees to the Council during the fiscal year ended June 30, 2019.
+Each participating government appoints one member to the Council's governing board and this governing board selects the

 The Town participates in a joint venture to operate the Yancey County Economic Development Commission with Yancey County.
 Each participating government appoints one member to the governing board.
 The Town has an ongoing financial responsibility for the joint venture because the Commission's continued existence depends on the participating governments' continued funding.
-Neither of the participating governments have an equity interest in the Commission, so no equity interest has been reflected in the financial statements at June 30, 2019.
-The Town appropriated \$20,000 to the Commission to supplement its activities.
+Neither of the participating governments have an equity interest in the Commission, so no equity interest has been reflected in the financial statements at June 30, 2020.
+The Town appropriated \$26,600 to the Commission to supplement its activities.
 Complete financial statements for the Commission may be obtained from the Commission's office at the Yancey County EDC, P.O.
 Box 246, Burnsville, NC 28714.